-Alberta's largest city, and third largest municipality in Canada (after Toronto and Montreal), Calgary is young, vibrant and creative!
-Perfect gateway to the Canadian Rockies, rich in cultural institutions, opera, ballet companies, symphony orchestra and several theatre companies has so much to offer all year around!
+Alberta's largest city, and third largest municipality in Canada (after Toronto and Montreal), Calgary is young, vibrant and creative, where contemporary culture meets the Wild West.
+Perfect gateway to the Canadian Rockies, rich in cultural institutions, opera, ballet, symphony orchestra, a constantly evolving culinary scene and vibrant music festivals all yer round!

 When to visit

 Alberta is known for its diverse and ever-changing weather patterns.
 From the majestic Rocky Mountains to the vast prairies, Alberta's climate can vary greatly depending on the region.
 It experiences four distinct seasons, each offering unique experiences for travelers.

 Summer, from June to August, is the peak tourist season in Alberta.
 The weather is generally warm and pleasant, with temperatures ranging from 20 to 25 degrees Celsius.
 This is the ideal time to explore the stunning national parks, such as Banff and Jasper, where you can hike through lush forests, marvel at turquoise lakes, and spot wildlife.
 Summer also brings vibrant festivals and events across the province, including the famous Calgary Stampede.